lucaslgn/exame-ces11/README.md

 Run the script `install.sh` with the command `./install.sh` in the root of the project.

-Obs: the CMakeLists.txt file was made only for the use of graphics, window and system modules.
+P.S.: The CMakeLists.txt file was made only for the use of graphics, window and system modules.
+If the script doesn't have permission to be executed, run the command `chmod u+x install.sh`.

 # Running